 Which 4G mobile providers offer unlimited data?

-Most mobile provides now offer unlimited packages for mobile phones, but only Three and Vodafone offer unlimited 4G/5G home broadband bundles.
+Most mobile providers now offer unlimited packages for mobile phones: EE, Three, O2, Vodafone and a specialist provider called National Broadband all offer unlimited 4G/5G home broadband bundles.

 Will a computer virus use up my data?